 Where we stayed in Ghent

 Ghent being so handy from Brussels means that it’s easy to stay in Brussels itself, and take the train to Ghent for the day, thus widening your accommodation choice.
 This was exactly what we did.

 We stayed in the funky Pantone Hotel (as in the colours) in Brussels, thanks to HostelBookers, our accommodation partner on our Europe trip .
 This was two stops from the main train station on the subway, and within walking distance of the main sights of Brussels.

 Our room happened to be right at the top of the building, with two balconies offering 360 degree panoramic views over the Belgian capital – which was pretty epic.
 The breakfast (included) was also rather jolly, from waffles to bacon and beyond.
 And the colour inspired decor was delightful, with everything from the toilet rolls to the tea packets coming in multiple bright colours.
 An easy place to recommend!

 Since finding the best deal on your accommodation is one of the most important parts of trip planning, we want to share with you a couple more options that work well for us, helping you to get the most from your budget, as well as find the property that is right for you.

-- Our go-to choice for finding the best deals is usually Booking.com.
+Our go-to choice for finding the best deals is usually Booking.com.
 We generally find them to offer the best value of all the search engines, plus many properties offer a no-fee last minute cancellation policy.
-Check out their Brussels listings here.
+Check out their Ghent listings here.